-The new year has a way of being a real kick in the pants to get moving on all of the goals you’ve been putting off.
-While the fresh start can serve as inspiration for filling your diet with the superfoods of 2017 or getting your workouts back on track, it can also be major momentum for making a career switch, like leaving your job to become a #girlboss small biz owner.
+There’s never a “perfect” time to make a career switch or become a small biz owner.
+But hey, that also means there’s never a wrong time to do it, right?
+If you’ve been thinking about starting your own side hustle or full-time hustle, there’s no time like now.
 Since this kind of leap definitely requires a solid business plan, we reached out to Lauren McGoodwin, the founder and CEO of Career Contessa, a super smart platform that offers women one-on-one career counseling sessions with experts in various fields, many of whom run their own businesses.
-Read on for Lauren’s bright answers to our toughest Q’s, along with her go-to resources for drafting a plan that’ll impress and set you up for success.
+Read on for McGoodwin’s bright answers to our toughest Q’s, along with her go-to resources for drafting a plan that’ll impress and set you up for success.

 Are you hoping to turn your side hustle into a bona fide biz in 2017?
 Tweet us the deets @BritandCo!